gregabbott/glon/README.md

 # GLON: The list based data format.

-Greg's List Object Notation uses the traditional bullet point list as the basis for an easy to read and write plain text data format called GLON.
+Greg's List Object Notation uses bullet point lists as the basis for an easy to read and write plain text data format called GLON.
 GLON supports the same data types as JSON, allows comments in keys and values, and works as a valid Markdown list.
 GLON's minimal syntax defines maps without braces, arrays without brackets, and strings without quotes.
 GLON keeps all characters free to use in values and keys so plays well with features of other plain text formats, from [[wikilinks]] and #hashTags to \*\*bold** and \[external](links).
 GLON understands keys and values separated with colons or equals, and handles lines indented with tabs or spaces.

 Visit [the GLON website](https://glon.pages.dev/) for documentation with live examples, and a playground that runs the GLON software.
 Written in vanilla JavaScript with no dependencies, The GLON software works as a configurable two way GLON to JSON converter.
 Its options include choosing whether to parse types or to keep everything as strings.
 The GLON to JSON convertor also comes with hooks for custom functions.
 These functions can act on the data they receive, and optionally return different data to use instead.